 9. The Vedic path is based on regaining our natural spiritual identity.

 10. It has a complete library of ancient texts, known as the Vedic literature, that explain these truths and the reasons for the tradition.

 11. This Vedic literature is considered to be non-ordinary books that are the basis of the Vedic system.
 Some of these have been given or spoken by God, and others were composed by sages in their deepest superconscious state in which they were able to give revelations of Universal Truths while in meditation on the Supreme.

 12. The Vedic path offers personal freedom for one to make his own choice of how he or she wants to pursue their spiritual approach, and what level of the Absolute Truth he or she wishes to understand.
 This is spiritual democracy and freedom from tyranny.

 13. The Vedic path consists of ten general rules of moral conduct.
-There are five for inner purity, called the Yamas–truthfulness, ahimsa or non-injury to others and treating all beings with respect, no cheating or stealing, celibacy, and no selfish accumulation of resources for one’s own purpose.
-The five rules of conduct for external purification are the niyamas–cleanliness, austerity, perseverance, study of the Vedas, and acceptance of the Supreme Being.
+There are five for inner purity, called the Yamas–truthfulness, ahimsa or non-injury to others, and treating all beings with respect, no cheating or stealing, celibacy, and no selfish accumulation of resources for one’s own purpose.
+The five rules of conduct for external purification are the niyamas–cleanliness, austerity, perseverance, the study of the Vedas, and acceptance of the Supreme Being.

 14. There are also ten qualities that are the basis of dharmic (righteous) life.
 These are dhriti (firmness or fortitude), kshama (forgiveness), dama (self-control), asteya (refraining from stealing or dishonesty), shauch (purity), indriya nigraha (control over the senses), dhih (intellect), vidya (knowledge), satyam (truth) and akrodhah (absence of anger).